-Example: Changing the Local LED Control in one of the Pad Edit Panes will adjust the sensitivity for all pad edit panes.
-The Local LED Control check boxes for the Horizontal Sliders are linked, the Vertical Sliders, the Left/Right Buttons, etc...
+Example: Changing the Local LED Control in one of the Pad Edit Panes will change it for all Pad edit panes.
+The Local LED Control check boxes for the Horizontal Sliders are linked, the Vertical Sliders, the Left/Right Buttons, etc.